c3d/xl/doc/HANDBOOK_2-evaluation.md

    of operators, and that information is used during the parsing phase.

-3. Processing `import` statements: Since imported modules can contain `syntax` statements, they must at least partially be processed during parsing.
-Details about `import` statements are covered in the [chapter about modules](HANDBOOK_6-modules.md).
+3. Processing `use` statements: Since imported modules can contain `syntax` statements, they must at least partially be processed during parsing.
+Details about `use` statements are covered in the [chapter about modules](HANDBOOK_6-modules.md).

 4. Identifying words that switch to a